bestia-dev/cargo_crev_web/README.md

 ## TODO

+- a similar module is also created by Kornelski: <https://lib.rs/crates/num-traits/crev>
 - a short story on the index.html
   - include how this can be used locally
 - cached results
 - filtered by version, rating,... from cached
 - cached templates?